Skip to main content

 The Lite UV model delivers roughly 90% of the premium Bluevua's performance at about 70% of the price.
 You still get UV sterilization, reverse osmosis, remineralization, and a glass carafe.
 The addition of a smart LED display showing filter life and water quality is actually a feature the premium model lacks.

 The key compromise is water efficiency: the Lite UV has a 3:1 pure-to-drain ratio versus the premium's 2:1.
 Over a year, that adds up to more wasted water.
 Filtering speed is also slightly slower.
-But at $219, you are getting countertop RO with UV for about $100 less, which makes this the better pick for most budget-conscious buyers who still want serious filtration.
+But at a noticeably lower price point than the flagship model, you are getting countertop RO with UV at a meaningful discount, which makes this the better pick for most budget-conscious buyers who still want serious filtration.

 If you are choosing between these two Bluevua models, the Lite UV is the smarter buy unless your water bill makes the 3:1 waste ratio a real concern, or you want the absolute fastest countertop RO filtering speed.